sreerammarimuthu/fake-News-text-classifier/README.md

 ## Contents

 `data/`
-- `dataset.md`: Contains the dataset source link
+- `dataset.md`: Contains the source of the Fake-News dataset with it's description,

 `notebooks/`
-- `fake-news-text-classifier.ipynb`: Notebook with the entire NLP pipeline and our analysis
+- `fake-news-text-classifier.ipynb`: Notebook with the entire NLP pipeline and our analysis.

 ## Top Results